martin-beran/fpga/mb50/README.md

 The binary output file of the assembler starts with one line (four hexadecimal digits followed by newline) that defines the starting address of the memory image.
 Then memory content follows as raw bytes.

+#### Binary file in the MIF format

+This file contains the same data as the raw binary file, but in the textual Memory Initialization File format.
+It can be included into the Quartus Prime project in order to initialize the memory during FPGA configuration.

 #### Text file